yifei-lin/HAZID-Data-Network/README.md

   * After clicking on robustness_topology properties (Degree, InDegree... etc.), network is disappeared.
 Please import excel file again for further movements.
 * For Adjacency_matrix saving:
   * Please save the matrix in this format: XXXX.csv.
 Then open it with Microsoft Excel.
+## Notes and Acknowledgements
+The code is developed using Python and the idea comes from